cj-torres/preqtorch/README.md

 ## Overview

-PreqTorch provides tools for prequential encoding and clustering in PyTorch.
-Prequential encoding is a technique for evaluating predictive models in an online learning setting, where the model is updated after each prediction.
+PreqTorch provides tools for prequential encoding in PyTorch.
+Prequential encoding is a technique for evaluating datasets in an online learning setting, where the model is updated after each prediction.

 The library includes:
 - Prequential encoders (BlockEncoder, MIREncoder)
-- Clustering algorithms based on prequential coding
-- Tools for change point detection

 ## Installation